PaddlePaddle/PaddleDetection/configs/mot/fairmot/README.md

 **Notes:**
  - FairMOT enhance used 8 GPUs for training, and the crowdhuman dataset is added to the train-set during training.
- - For FairMOT enhance DLA-34 the batch size is 16 on each GPU，and trained for 60 epoches.
+ - For FairMOT enhance DLA-34 the batch size is 16 on each GPU，and trained for 60 epochs.
- - For FairMOT enhance HarDNet-85 the batch size is 10 on each GPU，and trained for 30 epoches.
+ - For FairMOT enhance HarDNet-85 the batch size is 10 on each GPU，and trained for 30 epochs.

 ### FairMOT light model
 ### Results on MOT-16 Test Set